kenatiod/MUT/Understanding Machine Understanding.md

 Welcome to the cutting-edge Artificial Intelligence - Development, Extension and Laboratory (AI-DEAL) at Semparic Systems Inc. Here, brilliant researchers are working on the frontiers of machine intelligence and language understanding.

-Meet Anh, a top computational linguist with a philosophical bent.
+Two of these researchers include Anh, a top computational linguist with a philosophical bent.
 Her eyes sparkle with curiosity as she pores over the latest neural network architectures, always questioning the deeper implications for cognition and meaning.

 ![ Insert Fig. 1.1 -- portrait of Anh](https://github.com/kenatiod/MUT/blob/main/Fig-1-1.png)